 WIOA brings together, in strategic coordination, the core programs of Federal investment in skill development:

-- Adult education and literacy programs and Vocational Rehabilitation state grant programs that assist individuals with disabilities in obtaining employment administered by the Department of Education (DoED).
+- Adult education and family literacy programs as well as State Vocational Rehabilitation Services programs that assist eligible individuals with disabilities in obtaining employment; both core programs are administered by the U.S. Department of Education (ED).

 Highlight of WIOA Reforms

 Requires States to Strategically Align Workforce Development Programs: WIOA ensures that employment and training services provided by the core programs are coordinated and complementary so that job seekers acquire skills and credentials that meet employers' needs.

 - Every state will develop and submit a four-year strategy - in the form of a single unified strategic plan for core programs - for preparing an educated and skilled workforce and meeting the workforce needs of employers.

 - States can include other key partners in their plans such as Temporary Assistance for Needy Families (TANF) and Perkins career and technical education programs.

 Promotes Accountability and Transparency: WIOA ensures that federal investments in employment and training programs are evidence-based and data-driven, and accountable to participants and taxpayers.

 - Core programs are required to report on common performance indicators that provide key employment information, such as the employment rate of participants after exiting the program, their median wages, whether they attained a credential, and their measurable skill gains.

 - Core programs must measure the effectiveness of services to employers for the first time.

 - DOL and ED, with input from stakeholders, will establish a common performance accountability system for the core programs.